pramodkumarkarn/hugo-pk/README.md

 ## Development

 ```
-# Watch the Sass folder and compile to static/css in the background
+# Watch the Sass folder and compile to static/css (in the background)
 sass -w sass:static/css &

-# start hugo
+# start hugo server (in the background)
-hugo serve
+hugo serve -w &

 #now visit http://localhost:1313
 ```